Chicks & Ducklings

 • Due to biosecurity reasons, we do not take back any birds once they are hatched or purchased and leave our property.

-• Please do not drive or walk into our farmyard as our flock health is a priority.
+• Please do not drive or walk into our farmyard as our flock’s health is a priority.

-• We will meet you at the gate when you pick up your chicks, ducklings or eggs.
+• We will meet you at the gate when you pick up your hatching eggs, chicks, or ducklings.

-• We do test hatches and check for fertility prior to sales to ensure quality chicks and hatching eggs.
+• We do test hatches and check for fertility before sales to ensure quality chicks and hatching eggs.

-• Once the chicks, poults or waterfowl, leave our property they become your own responsibility and we are not liable for any unexpected health issues or losses which may occur.
+• Once the chicks, poults, or waterfowl, leave our property they become your own responsibility and we are not liable for any unexpected health issues or losses that may occur.

 • New birds should be segregated and monitored for at least 30 days before entering your existing flock.